-The Most Fragrant Bushes for Your Yard
+10 Most Fragrant Bushes for Your Yard

 Roses

-One of our most powerful, but often overlooked, senses may be our sense of smell.
-The invisible nature of this sense makes it easy to discount how a burst of fragrance from peonies can change the whole experience of your garden.
-In this article, we will introduce you to some fragrant bushes that make your landscape more exciting.
+One of the most powerful, but often overlooked, senses may be the sense of smell.
+The invisible nature of this sense makes it easy to discount how a burst of fragrance from a lavender bush could change the whole experience of your garden.

-Most fragrant bushes
+10 most fragrant bushes

 Maintenance: Low